foundriesio/docs/source/reference-manual/security/tee-on-versal-acap.rst

 Working Effectively With the Boot Firmware
 ******************************************

-One of the features that make the `Versal AI Core Series VCK190 Evaluation Kit`_ a friendly platform to develop on is its integrated JTAG support: a single USB cable provides the different consoles as well as the JTAG port
+One of the features that make the `Versal AI Core Series VCK190 Evaluation Kit`_ a friendly platform to develop on is its integrated JTAG support: a single USB cable provides the different consoles as well as the JTAG port.

 At Foundries.io, via the FoundriesFactory CI, we build and deliver a WIC image that allows Versal ACAP platforms to boot securely.
 This way an a user can just flash the WIC image on a uSD card, plug it in the corresponding slot, and boot to a secured and functional system.